Posters: Poster Session 2

 • P2.24 Comparison of three double costimulatory blockade regiments for suppressing xenograft rejection in pig-to-nonhuman primate kidney xenotransplantation

-Dr. IL-HEE YUN, Korea
+Dr. Il-Hee Yun, Korea

 • P2.25 Development of proteinuria following 4GE Pig-to-rhesus monkey kidney xenotransplantation leads to loss of anti-CD154 antibody and accelerates the process of AMR